kw7oe/kw7oe.github.io/content/posts/one-thing-at-a-time.md

 I want to do a lot of things.
 Yet, I accomplished nothing.

-Do you have the similar experience?
-Are you struggling with this as well?
+Do you have the similar experience and struggling as well?

 Let me tell you the single trick I use to get better.